steve-hb/Loki/.doc/Phases.md

         * **Type**
     * Type (in case of a Map, this type is the key)
     * Map-Value **Type**

-## 2. Linting

-This phase is responsible for escaping illegal field or class names and compliance with general code style guidelines (e.g. field and class naming) of the used language.

 ## 3. Rendering